It will be no entry for BJP in 2024 Lok Sabha polls : Mamata | Politics

 Dubbing the BJP-led government at the Centre as ''adulterated'', she accused it of mismanaging the country's economy through decisions such as demonetization and using central agencies to silence the opposition.

-The feisty TMC boss, who was criticising the eight years of the Modi government, said the people of India will ensure that in 2024 BJP's politics of hate and violence finds no entry in the country.
+The feisty TMC boss, who was criticizing the eight years of the Modi government, said the people of India will ensure that in 2024 BJP's politics of hate and violence find no entry in the country.

 ''The soil of Purulia and the soil of Bengal gave me the strength to fight for people.
 I fear nobody, and when it comes to ensuring people's welfare, I will fight with all my might! - @MamataOfficial.
 In 2024, @BJP4India's politics of hate & violence will find no entry in India,'' the AITC later tweeted.

-Banerjee said the Modi government began its tenure with fake promises which has culminated in failed experiments after eight years.
+Banerjee said the Modi government began its tenure with fake promises which have culminated in failed experiments after eight years.

 ''The BJP government has destroyed the lives of the common people ...
 The citizens of the country are fed up with the anti-people government at the Centre'', she said.